cogrpar/QCPUWare.github.io/docs.md

 ```
 This is our answer to the function extreme problem, but this is not a very good example, because we didn't even use QCPU-Ware to solve it.
 We can make the situation more complicated, however, by introducing coupons.
 These coupons will change the prices of certain items depending on the quantities of other items that you purchase.
 Lets imagine that you have the following coupons:

-**1. Square the difference in party hats and gift baskets and subtract that value from the total price**
+**1. Square the difference in party hats and gift baskets and subtract that value from the total price (limited to 15 party hats)**

-**2. Cube the difference in gift baskets and icecream cones and subtract that value from the total price**
+**2. Cube the difference in gift baskets and icecream cones and subtract that value from the total price (limited to 12 baskets)**

 These coupons add a new component to our function of price.
 Ie. we can add this term:
 ```